Minierre/fortysix/README.md

 - [ ] Start with a server and a client-side script
 - [ ] Call a function on the back-end
 - [ ] A chrome extension makes sense
+- [ ] for demo benchmark gops to compare to ec2 pricing

 Ideas: